|home | College for Under $15,000 | Lesson 5: Budget Your Time|

 write down not only your deadlines, but preliminary

 deadlines for meeting the final deadlines.

 The biggest single mistake that most students make is to procrastinate.
-This is a very bad habit, and it is very
+This is a very bad habit, and it is very difficult to break.

-not wait until the night before the deadline to begin working on any assignment.
+Here is my motto: "Procrastination kills."
+You should not wait until the night before the deadline to begin working on any assignment.